 The exceptional talent visa route also gave me the confidence to continue to work on my business, to continue to add value to the UK digital and tech community and be part of an emerging industry that will help push the UK to compete globally.

 9. What kind of experts are they looking for?
 Are my experts good enough?

-Your experts should be senior leaders in your field who can vouch for your skills, convince and explain why they think you are exceptionally talented and why you should be endorsed by Tech City.
+Your experts should be senior leaders in your field who can vouch for your skills, convince and explain why they think you are exceptionally talented and why you should be endorsed by Tech Nation.
 More information can be found in the guidelines.

 10. When should I write my personal statement?